En0t5/vul/zzcms/zzcms-msg-xss.md

 ## Description

-ZZCMS 2023 version has an XSS vulnerability in admin/msg.php
+A vulnerability was found in ZZCMS up to 2023，

+This issue is affected by the component admin/msg.php, which does not control user input, resulting in an XSS vulnerability.